jlaurellax/data_science_portfolio.github.io/_posts/2022-01-18-predicting-customer-loyalty.md

 The key variables hypothesised to predict the missing loyalty scores will come from the client database, namely the *transactions* table, the *customer_details* table, and the *product_areas* table.

-Using pandas in Python, we merged these tables together for all customers, creating a single dataset that we can use for modelling.
+Using pandas in Python, we merged these tables together for all customers, creating a single dataset that we can use for modeling.

 ```python